datagrok-ai/public/packages/Chem/README.md

 Supports multiple sketchers (MarvinJS, OpenChemLib, Ketcher).

+## Favorite and recent structures

+Access the recently sketched structures from the `☰ -> Recent` menu.

+`☰ -> Favorites` contains your favorite structures.
+To add current molecule to the favorites, click on `☰ -> Favorites -> Add to Favorites`.

 ## Molecule queries

 Out-of-the-box, you can paste SMILES, MOLBLOCK, and InChi keys into the input field, and the sketcher